LIMITED STOCK - AVAILABLE FOR PURCHASE

 For sale inquiries, contact admin@ava.co.za

 Dr Kim Gurney is a writer, researcher, and visual artist.
 Her writing style is inflected by a former life as a journalist and seeks out backstage narratives linking art to everyday urban life and city futures.
 Kim is widely published in a range of genres, from articles to storymaps to artist books.
 She is also the author of four non-fiction books: ‘The Art of Public Space: Curating and Re-imagining the Ephemeral City’; ‘August House is Dead, Long Live August House!
 The Story of a Johannesburg Atelier’; ‘Panya Routes – Independent art spaces in Africa’, and (most recently) ‘Flipside: The Inadvertent Archive’.
 Kim lives in Cape Town where she thinks a lot about offspaces and runs a tiny one from a backyard shed.
+Kim is a Senior Researcher at the Centre for Humanities Research, University of the Western Cape.
 More: www.linktr.ee/kimjg